bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:33 PM CT, May 04</p>
+<p class="updated_time"> Latest data: 03:47 PM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 13° *colder* than today.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 75°
+- 73°
-- Drizzle and Breezy
+- Drizzle and Windy
-- 43% humidity
+- 51% humidity
 - 20 mph wind
-- 77% cloud cover
+- 42% cloud cover
 - 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.43 inches of rain expected in the next 48 hours